puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 ![non-root node not in mcollective group][nonroot_no_mco_group]

-- Non-privileged users should be able to collect facts existing facts by running `facter` on agents, and they should be able to define new, external Facter facts.
+- Non-privileged users should be able to collect existing facts by running `facter` on agents, and they should be able to define new, external Facter facts.

-#### Install and configure Windows Agents and their Certificates
+#### Install and Configure Windows Agents and Their Certificates

-If you need to run agents without admin privileges (aka, non-root) on nodes running a Windows OS, take the following steps:
+If you need to run agents without admin privileges on nodes running a Windows OS, take the following steps:

 1. Connect to the agent node as an admin user and install the [Windows agent](./install_windows.html).

 2. As an admin user, add the non-admin user with the following command: `puppet resource user <unique non-admin username> ensure=present managehome=true password="puppet" groups="Users"`.

-  **Note**: each and every non-admin user *must* have a unique name.
-  **Note**: If the non-privileged user needs remote desktop access, edit the user resource to include the "Remote Desktop Users" group.
+    **Note:** Each and every non-admin user *must* have a unique name.
+If the non-privileged user needs remote desktop access, edit the user resource to include the "Remote Desktop Users" group.

 3. While still connected as an admin user, disable the pe-puppet service with `puppet resource service pe-puppet ensure=stopped enable=false`.